NewcastleRSE/XANESNET/README.md

 ## Getting Started

-The code has been designed to support python 3.
-The dependencies and version requirements are installed using:
+The code has been designed to support python 3.10 and above.
+Dependencies and version requirements can be installed using:

 ```
 python -m pip install .